Brief Note about Password Policies in State and Local Government

 Flexible but Required Complexity Options

-Password complexity options are the source of frustration for both users and administrators.
+Password complexity options are a source of frustration for both users and administrators.
 Of course, while complexity options are never clear, simply put: complexity works.

 Build a Better Password Policy for Your End-Users